University of Houston Law Center Logo

 Professor of Law and the Joanne and Larry Doherty Chair in Legal Ethics

-Professor Renee Knake Jefferson is an award-winning scholar and seasoned professional with more than a decade of executive leadership experience in higher education, including oversight as trustee of an R1 public research university.
-She is the author of five books and more than 30 academic articles in leading journals including Fordham Law Review, Georgetown Journal of Legal Ethics, Illinois Law Review, Ohio State Law Journal, Washington & Lee Law Review, Washington Law Review, and Yale Law Journal Forum.
+An award-winning scholar, she is the author of five books and more than 30 academic articles in leading journals such as Fordham Law Review, Georgetown Journal of Legal Ethics, Illinois Law Review, Ohio State Law Journal, Washington & Lee Law Review, Washington Law Review, and Yale Law Journal Forum.
 Her book, Shortlisted: Women in the Shadows of the Supreme Court, has been called “an excellent contribution” by the Library Journal and praised in numerous reviews.
-Jefferson’s work is regularly cited in range of media including the Associated Press, Bloomberg Law, CNN, Houston Chronicle, New York Times, Newsweek, Politico, Slate, Wall Street Journal, and Washington Post.
+Jefferson’s work is frequently cited in range of media including the Associated Press, Bloomberg Law, CNN, Houston Chronicle, New York Times, Newsweek, Politico, Slate, Wall Street Journal, and Washington Post.
 She regularly appears on radio and television news shows, including MSNBC and National Public Radio.
-She frequently consults and testifies as an expert on lawyer and judicial ethics matters.

 In 2015, Professor Jefferson was a scholar-in-residence at Stanford Law School's Center on the Legal Profession and a visiting scholar at the American Bar Foundation.
+In 2019, she held the Fulbright Distinguished Chair in Entrepreneurship and Innovation at Royal Melbourne Institute of Technology University in Australia, where she conducted research for her forthcoming book, Law Democratized: A Blueprint for Solving the Justice Crisis.

 Before her academic career, Professor Jefferson practiced law at Mayer Brown in Chicago and Hunton & Williams in Richmond, where she specialized in commercial litigation, telecommunications, and labor/employment law.
 She also worked as an Assistant City Attorney for Charlottesville, Virginia.
+She earned her J.D. from the University of Chicago Law School.